natocool2/Easynet-Pro-KB/README.md

   - Promotional Videos
   - Brand Development

-- **Technological Development** section with 13 completed documents and more in development:
+- **Technological Development** section with 16 comprehensive documents:
-  - Web Platforms (Completed)
+  - Web Platforms
-  - Landing Pages (Completed)
+  - Landing Pages
-  - Websites (Completed)
+  - Websites
-  - Blogs (Completed)
+  - Blogs
-  - Marketplaces and Digital Stores (Completed)
+  - Marketplaces and Digital Stores
-  - Training Platforms (Completed)
+  - Training Platforms
-  - Classified Platforms (Completed)
+  - Classified Platforms
-  - Mobile and Web Applications (Completed)
+  - Mobile and Web Applications
-  - Billing and Payment Systems (Completed)
+  - Billing and Payment Systems
-  - Email Systems (Completed)
+  - Email Systems
-  - CRM and ERP Systems (Completed)
+  - CRM and ERP Systems
-  - POS Systems (Completed)
+  - POS Systems
-  - APIs (Completed)
+  - APIs
-  - Blockchain Technology (Next priority)
+  - Blockchain Technology
   - AI Solutions
   - VR Applications

 ### In Progress:

-- Completing the final documents in the **Technological Development** section
-- Planning for the **Events and Networking** section
+- Planning for the **Events and Networking** section, which will be the next focus area

 ## Core Documentation